sahilrajput03/sahilrajput03/thoughts/thoughts-frontend/src/thoughts.md

 - Anything is possible when we break the big tasks down into smaller, manageable ones! :) ~Eric

-- Discipline is choosing what you want most over what you want now. ~ Sahil (inspired from Unknown)
+- Discipline is choosing what you want most over what you want now. ~ Sahil

 - Law is nothing else but the best reason of wise men applied for ages to the transactions and business of mankind. ~ Abraham Lincon